Xildrite/Application-films/README.md

 # Starting the project

-You will need a MacBook (I use M1 cheap).
+You will need a MacBook (I use M1 chip).
 With Xcode you can launch the application.